-A trust board may wish to use achievement of 'excellent' as assurance for the standards listed below.
-Achievement of 'excellent' is not, however, required by the Commission for a trust board to make a declaration of 'compliant' for the listed standards, as alternative sources of assurance may inform the board that there has not been a significant lapse for the standard during the year.
+A trust board may wish to use achievement of "excellent" for each relevant site as assurance for the standards listed below.
+Achievement of "excellent" is not, however, required by the Commission for a trust board to make a declaration of "compliant" for the listed standards, as alternative sources of assurance may inform the board that there has not been a significant lapse for the standard during the year.